marllius/apirest/README.md

 - 1 pgbackrest repository
 - 2 Simple Storage Service (S3 buckets) with cross region replication for DR

-> **For testing proprose, you can use simples structure: pgnodes + etcd on the same server, using minimum 2 node. :warning: Using this configuration remember to add the secerity groups rules for this 3 on the same security :warning:**
+> **For testing proprose, you can use simples structure: pgnodes + etcd on the same server, using minimum 2 node. <br> :warning: Using this configuration remember to add the secerity groups rules for this 3 on the same security :warning:**

-# Problem specification for app
+# Problem specification for the app

 <details>
   <summary>Click for details</summary>